 However, our economy consistently ranks at or near the bottom in statewide assessments, with 18% unemployment during the winter months.
 In 1994, all three sawmills shut down, leaving hundreds out of work and initiating an economic decline that we have yet to recover from.
 Families moved out of the county and school enrollment decreased.

 At Wallowa Resources, we respond progressively to these trends with new models of working together and a shared vision for taking care of the land and water.
 We facilitate innovation in land management and work with local entrepreneurs to pursue new contracts and markets in renewable energy and small diameter logs.
 We fill education gaps wrought by State budget cuts by providing outside learning programs.
 Wallowa Resources is a driving force in changing this county.
-Join us as we face these challenges head on!
-We need your support.
+Join us as we face these challenges head on and make a lasting change.